LinuxCommandLibrary

 PARAMETERS

-Print discard (trim) capabilities.
+Print information about discard (TRIM) capabilities.

 Use JSON output format.

-Don't print headings.
+Don't print a header line.

 Use raw output format.

-Display version information and exit.
+Display version information.

 DESCRIPTION